Please upload all relevant files for quick & complete assistance.

 On that note, let's move on to how to write an informative essay.

 Before you start writing the exemplification essay, there are a few things you need to work on.
-You must read a few informative essay samples to understand the tone to be sued and the right way to present the facts.
+You must read a few informative essay samples to understand the tone to be used and the right way to present the facts.
 The more examples you refer to, the better piece you will write.

 Next, you have to make sure that you have no doubt regarding the topic you are writing about.
 See, you will have to do research, but if the basics are unclear, no matter how well you research, you have a high chance of messing up!
 So take care of this before you start working on it.